 Pain is an Effective Motivator.

-Do you tend to rescue others?
+Do you tend to rescue people?
 It’s difficult to watch others struggle, especially loved ones.
 Despite your burning desire to fix things or save them, it’s not a good idea if they’re adults.
 When you rescue someone, it eliminates their potential growth opportunity.

 Become aware of what triggers you and why.
 Are you trying to stop others from experiencing pain?